-These views are however are just "educated speculation" and until there are further archeological attempts at both analysing rocks from the forts, more accurate measurement techniques and attempting to reconstruct the vitrification process by for example the Time Team television series or similar, the speculation will probably continue unabated.
+These views are however are just "educated speculation" and until there are further archeological attempts at both analysing rocks from the forts, more accurate measurement techniques and

 APPENDIX 2 - What would the people of Ardnish have eaten?

 It is likely that the Ardnish population would have eaten similar food for centuries, and change would probably have been relatively slow.